The Apache Junction Police Department is notifying the community about a registered sex offender moving into the city.

 The person who appears in this notification has been convicted of a sex offense, which allows the Apache Junction Police Department to make community notification.

-This notification is not intended to increase fear; rather it is to inform the community of a sex offender living in the city and to comply with ARS 13-3825, community notification on sex offenders, according to the release.
+The notification is not intended to increase fear; rather it is to inform the community of a sex offender living in the city and to comply with state statutes, community notification on sex offenders, according to the release.

-Anyone with information regarding current criminal activity on this or any other offender can call 480-982-8260 or, in the event of an emergency, 911.
+If you have information regarding current criminal activity on this or any other offender, call 480-982-8260 or, in the event of an emergency, 911.